dotnet/docs/docs/architecture/dapr-for-net-developers/the-world-is-distributed.md

  - How can they scale to meet fluctuating demand?
  - How are they monitored and observed?

 This book introduces Dapr.
-Dapr is a distributed application runtime that directly addresses many of the challenges of distributed applications.
-Looking ahead, it has the potential to streamline the way in which distributed cloud applications are built.
+Dapr is a distributed application runtime.
+It directly addresses many of the challenges found that come along with distributed applications.
+Looking ahead, Dapr has the potential to streamline the way in which distributed cloud applications are built.

 ## Summary